 Is this practice really what Rick Poynor is slashing through?
 If some guys call themselves design thinkers and start bullying everybody, should it follow that design thinking is a disease?

 In my own words, design is a creative search for the best solution.
-It’s a solution because it is an answer to a problem, that is: a set of constraints and/or goals.
+It’s a solution because it is an answer to a problem, that is: a set of constraints, means and goals.
 It’s a search because there is no book of solutions encompassing all possible problems.
 It’s creative because there is no deterministic, deductive process by which to reach the solution: one has to surrender to a somewhat physical response to the situation, letting all sedimented memory and cultural experience come forth in the shape of more or less volatile ideas.

-(By the way, that’s why the collective dimension of creative thinking is important: by stimulating the emergence of solutions that are produced by all but controlled by none, collective problem solving provides another way to circumvent the system of thought which accounts for the nature of the problem in the first place.)
+(By the way, that’s why the collective dimension of creative thinking is important: by stimulating the emergence of solutions that are produced by all but controlled by none, collective problem solving provides another way to circumnavigate the system of thought which accounts for the nature of the problem in the first place.)

 Now if you integrate the principle of aesthetics in your definition of design, of course, it is difficult to abstract away a general process that can be applied to non formal stakes like management, administration and marketing.
-That’s a conceptual glitch that we inherit from the wide spread dialectics of “looks versus usability”, which Rick Poynor, with his visual culture home plate, endorses straightforwardly.
+That’s a conceptual glitch that we inherit from the wide spread dialectics of “looks versus usability”, which Rick Poynor, from his visual culture home plate, endorses straightforwardly.

-But if, instead, you consider that looking good is a function like any other, then all intentions (looks, usability, costs, delays…) may fit in the same string of contingencies whose relative weight may be determined, applied and tested.
+But if, instead, you consider that looking good is a function like any other, then all intentions (looks, usability, costs, delays…) may fit in the same string of factors whose relative weight may be determined, applied and tested.
 This sounds like leaving design to a computer program but no: it does not make anything simpler – it only shifts the aspect issue from a kernel position to one that is subordinate to intentions.

-Rick summarizes perfectly the popular faith in good looks: « …the crucial point was still that the designed object was attractive and provided a more pleasurable and engaging experience than undesigned or less-designed versions of the same experience ».
+Rick summarizes perfectly the popular faith in good looks: “…the crucial point was still that the designed object was attractive and provided a more pleasurable and engaging experience than undesigned or less-designed versions of the same experience”.
 Because I find no French counterpart for this American expression I like it a lot: “Give me a break”.